AstrologyHub.com's – Ultimate Eclipse Guide Tells You All You Need to Know About Eclipses.

 Each Saros Series is given a number: odd numbers for series that begin at the north pole/north ascending node, even numbers to those beginning at the south pole/south ascending node.

-There are approximately 38 to 42 numbered Saros Series active at any given time in history; half begin at the north pole, the other half at the south.
+There are approximately 38 to 42 numbered Saros Series active at any given time in history; half begins at the north pole, the other half at the south.
 We can further divide these by the year of their occurrence, numbering the Saros eclipse families from 1-19 North and 1-19 South; each Saros family begins with the north solar eclipse season (in its accompanying lunar eclipses), then the following south solar eclipse season.

 Symbolically speaking, these Saros Series outline a 1300-year evolutionary process of our collective soul.
 With each eclipse, we are “churning the ocean,” as they would say in Indian astrology, each pulse of the cycle seeding a change in the areas governed by the eclipse.